IceflowRE/go-wargaming/README.md

 Go client for accessing [Wargaming.net Public API](https://developers.wargaming.net/documentation/guide/getting-started/).

 This API client is generated automatically based on the documentation provided by Wargaming.
 All endpoints are available.
-The documentation is often inaccurate, especially the return types (object, list, map), so fixes afterwards are required.
+The documentation is often inaccurate, especially the return types (object, list, map), so patches are required.
 If something was not corrected, please open an issue.

 ## Installation